Last Updated: Deceber 5th

-If you want to find good scary movies on Netflix to watch, the streaming service is a great platform for a meat-cleaving marathon.
-From ghosts to vampires, zombies, and monsters, just about every morbid fantasy your demented mind can conjure has representation in the scariest films available.
-Forget Googling all the choices in the horror menu — we’ve already watched the best horror movies on Netflix right now, and here they are ranked from beastly to blood-curling.
-Now, sit back, heat up some pizza, and ignore the ghoul standing ominously at the end of your driveway with the scariest movies available.
+Horror movies have evolved throughout the years (and we ranked the best of the ’80s and the ’90s here), but sometimes you just want to binge whichever good scary movies on Netflix has to watch on a dark, stormy night.
+From ghosts to vampires, zombies, and Babadooks, just about every morbid fantasy your demented mind can conjure has representation in the scariest films available to stream.
+Forget Googling all the horror film choices in the overcrowded menu — we’ve already watched the best horror movies on Netflix right now, and here they are ranked from beastly to blood-curdling.
+Now, sit back, heat up some pizza, and ignore the ghoul standing ominously at the end of your driveway.

 21) Hush (2016)

 Mike Flanagan, who directed Oculus and Ouija: Origin of Evil, expertly directs this simple tale of a deaf woman being menaced by a masked (and later unmasked) killer in her remote home.
 This is nothing you haven’t seen before, but Flanagan brings real panache and visual energy to a film that could have easily felt redundant in the hands of a lesser filmmaker.

 20) The Fury (1978)

 Brian De Palma’s post-Carrie telekinesis film is far from the great achievement its predecessor was, but it is nonetheless pulpy good fun that delivers one of the most literally explosive climaxes in horror history.
 Be prepared for some very, very ’70s moments, including the sight of an orange-colored Kirk Douglas in short-shorts on a beach, firing a machine gun.
 Amy Irving’s giant eyes have never been put to better use.